-- 1. Novel Study 4 - In this section, you will explain how details of setting affect the characters and plot of a novel.

-- In this section, you will explain how characters' traits and actions affect the plot and theme of a novel. - In this section, you will explain how plot events affect the characters and theme of a novel.
+- In this section, you will explain how details of setting affect the characters and plot of a novel.
+You will also assess the importance of setting to a novel's plot. - In this section, you will explain how characters' traits and actions affect the plot and theme of a novel. - In this section, you will explain how plot events affect the characters and theme of a novel.

+10. Analyzing Literary Text

-9. Analyzing Literary Text
+- 1. Analyzing Literary Text Introduction

-- 1. Analyzing Literary Text Introduction - 2.
-Drama Form and Structure - In this section, you will analyze how the structure of a drama affects its meaning. - 3.
-Poem Form and Structure - In this section, you will analyze how the form of a poem affects its meaning. - 4.
-Comparing Genres - In this section, you will compare and contrast various forms and genres of fictional text. - 5.
-Analyzing Literary Text Portfolio 1 - In this section, you will analyze how an author develops and contrasts the points of view of different characters in a text. - In this section, you will analyze the points of view of different characters in stories. - 6.
-Analyzing Literary Text Portfolio 2 - In this section, you will identify plot elements, such as conflict and climax, in stories. - In this section, you will identify how conflict, characters, and setting affect the plots of stories. - In this section, you will evaluate figurative language in stories. - 7.
-Analyzing Literary Text Portfolio 3 - In this section, you will evaluate the use of literary devices to support your interpretations of stories. - In this section, you will analyze the effects of repeated images in stories. - In this section, you will write a story from two different points of view. - 8.
+- 2. Drama Form and Structure

+- In this section, you will analyze how the structure of a drama affects its meaning.

+- 3. Poem Form and Structure

+- In this section, you will analyze how the form of a poem affects its meaning. ©2022 Pearson Education, Inc. All rights reserved.

+4. Comparing Genres

+• In this section, you will compare and contrast various forms and genres of fictional text.

+5. Anlayzing Literary Text Portfolio 1

+- In this section, you will analyze how an author develops and contrasts the points of view of different characters in a text. - In this section, you will analyze the points of view of different characters in stories.

+6. Anlayzing Literary Text Portfolio 2

+- In this section, you will identify plot elements, such as conflict and climax, in stories. - In this section, you will identify how conflict, characters, and setting affect the plots of stories. - In this section, you will evaluate figurative language in stories.

+7. Anlayzing Literary Text Portfolio 3

+- In this section, you will evaluate the use of literary devices to support your interpretations of stories. - In this section, you will analyze the effects of repeated images in stories. - In this section, you will write a story from two different points of view. - 8.
 Analyzing Literary Text Apply - 9.
 Analyzing Literary Text Review - 10.
 Analyzing Literary Text Unit Test

-- 1. Novel Study 5 - In this section, you will compare and contrast fictional and historical portrayals of the same time period. - In this section, you will compare and contrast the fictional description of a place with historical information about the same place. - In this section, you will compare and contrast the fictional portrayal of a character with historical information about the same character.
+- 1. Novel Study 5 - In this section, you will compare and contrast fictional and historical portrayals of the same time period. - In this section, you will compare and contrast the fictional description of a place with historical information about the same place - In this section, you will compare and contrast the fictional portrayal of a character with historical information about the same character.